microbiome/OMA/11_taxonomic_information.md

 ## Pick specific

-Retrieving of specific elements are required for specific analysis.
+Retrieving of specific elements that are required for specific analysis.
 For instance, extracting abundances for a specific taxa in all samples or all taxa in one sample.